dreckguy/decryption-challenge/docs/TROUBLE.md

 * cannot get docker response. it might be related to address change in flasks.
 Fixed it by google how to open address in flask.
-* readline returns bytes and need to cut newline
+* readline returns bytes and need to cut newline.
+Fix casting issue and trimming.
+* cannot get curl response from docker on travis.
+I'm trying to use the local python version.

-* travis doesn't have python 3.7.2 and run into conflicts with my code
+* travis doesn't have python 3.7.2 and run into conflicts with my code.
+I found working example to work with 3.5 and changed to it.
+* python on travis doesn't recognize flask run command.
+I'm changing to python command. python 3.5.6 on travis doesn't work correctly with urllib.
+I saw I should use same travis version to solve the issue. because everything is working correctly between local and docker environments, and because I prefer using the new module I'm trying to install python new version on travis.